 Injunctions can also negatively affect one’s professional and personal life.
 A person who is subject to an injunction may be prohibited from traveling to a certain place.
 If the parties to the protective order work together, then the respondent’s reputation may be tarnished and he or she could lose his or her job.
 Furthermore, the respondent, once an injunction has been set into place, must surrender all firearms and ammunition to law enforcement.
 However, the defense attorney may file a motion to reinstate the firearms rights and privileges of the respondent.

-Using an Injunction as a Weapon in Fort Lauderdale
+Using an Restraining Order as a Weapon in Fort Lauderdale

 It is not a secret that both women and men sometimes use the courts (and a protective order) to gain an advantage in a pending court case, such as a family law matter.
 This means that not every person who files a petition for an injunction is being truthful.
 People find ways to exact revenge on others by filing a petition for a permanent injunction.
 The petitioner could seek the help of police in asserting that an injunction as violated even when in reality, it wasn’t.
 A party can also file a petition against another party to prevent him or her from having custody or a relationship with the parties’ child or children or other family members.
 In essence, injunctions are often abused and misused in this way on a regular basis.
 Accordingly, it is critical that a person who is subject to an injunction hire a seasoned Fort Lauderdale criminal defense lawyer to fight for his or her rights and legal interests.